angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ## Post-Event Thoughts

 BUG Doomsday keeps on giving and it's my go-to choice every time I want to give myself the best chances of winning a tournament.
-The list is tailored to my play style and everything feels smooth.
+The list is tailored to my playstyle and everything feels smooth.
 It helps that my draws have been above average, but even despite that it's solid and grinds extremely well with the green cards in the board.

 Some thanks:

-The 4 Seasons organizers, the judges, the Blue Dojo community and the streaming team for providing a fun and well organized event.
+The 4Seasons organizers, the judges, the Blue Dojo community and the streaming team for providing a fun and well organized event.
 Thanks to Guidi, for organizing the Legacy Invitational and running the _Italian Player of the Year_.